MukundSai7907/MNIST-Probabilistic-Graphical-Model/README.md

 A simple PGM/conditional independence based classifier is implemented with these assumptions

+Note:
-Note: Pixels on the left and top edges of the image are considered completly independent and simple Naive Bayes is implemented for them
+1) Pixels on the left and top edges of the image are considered completly independent and simple Naive Bayes is implemented for them
+2) Uniform class ppriors are assumed